inSileco/inSileco.github.io/content/post/myDebianStretch.md

  > BIOS ([...] an acronym for Basic Input/Output System and also known as the System BIOS, ROM BIOS or PC BIOS) is non-volatile firmware used to perform hardware initialization during the booting process (power-on startup), and to provide runtime services for operating systems and programs. (https://en.wikipedia.org/wiki/BIOS)

 Before you can install a new OS on your new computer, you may have to change some settings in the BIOS.
-In my case, I had to do so.
+In my case, I certainly did!
 When booting a Lenovo ThinkPad, the first image that pops up is the Lenovo logo and the following message:

 > To interrupt normal startup press Enter

 So I pressed `Enter` and then `F1` to access the BIOS.
-I opened the *Security* table and disable the *Secure Boot* option to be able to boot on the USB stick.
+I opened the *Security* table and disabled the *Secure Boot* option to be able to boot on the USB stick.
 As I needed a non-free firmware to use the Wi-Fi I plugged my device on an Ethernet Cable and seamlessly followed the different steps to successfully install Debian Stretch.
-Unfortunately, I did not record all I did but basically is what is described in [*The Debian Administrator's Handbook*](https://debian-handbook.info/browse/stable/sect.installation-steps.html).
+Unfortunately, I did not record everything I did, but it is essentially what is described in [*The Debian Administrator's Handbook*](https://debian-handbook.info/browse/stable/sect.installation-steps.html).
 I chose an installation that includes [Gnome](https://www.gnome.org/) and a collection of very useful freewares such as [LibreOffice](https://www.libreoffice.org/),